Syrian state media reports explosive device blows up car in Damascus

-DAMASCUS, Syria, Apr 13 — An explosive device detonated in a car in an upscale neighbourhood of Damascus, Syrian state media said on Saturday, quoting a police source.
+DAMASCUS, Syria, Apr 13 — An explosive device detonated in a car in an upscale neighbourhood of Damascus, Syrian state media said today, quoting a police source.

 Security incidents, including blasts targeting military or civilian vehicles, occur intermittently in Damascus.
 It was not immediately clear who was responsible for the blast or who it targeted.